- Course and Shopping Day Schedules

 The below course schedule is tentative and subject to change.
 Course descriptions can be found on our main website under Divisions and on SIS (select "Search Classes" on the homepage, before you log-on).
-In addition to the courses offered at Fletcher, students are eligible to cross-register at other graduate schools/departments of Tufts University and Harvard.
-It should be noted that students may be denied admission to another school’s course due to restrictions in class size or other school policies.
 The Fletcher School reserves the right to change, at any time, any of the information provided in this schedule, including adding and dropping courses.
 Download the document to optimize use.